jamescosborn/better-doctor-api/README.md

-# Rename
+# Doctor Lookup
-##### by Adam Titus
+##### by James Osborn

 ### Description
+This app will allow a user to find a doctor that provides the services they need.
+A user will be able to enter a medical issue to receive a list of doctors, enter the name of a doctor to receive a list of doctors matching that name, and see a variety of information about the doctor.
+Additionally, if their is an error in their search, the application will return a notification of what error that is.
+If the search doesn't return any doctors, a notification will alert the user than no doctors meet the criteria.

 ### Installation Instructions
-* Clone to desktop
+* Clone to Desktop
-* Open it with text Editor
+* Open it with a Text Editor
-* type npm install and wait for it to complete
+* Type `npm install` and wait for it to complete
-* type bower install and wait for it to complete
+* type `bower install` and wait for it to complete
-* type gulp serve
+* type `gulp serve`

 ### Technology Needed
 * Node.js